|Tower Bridge, London.|

 I’ve put in so many enigmas and puzzles that it will keep the professors busy for centuries arguing over what I meant, and that’s the only way of insuring one’s own immortality.

-In May 2017 it was first determined the structure of the Enigma Variations is in reality a cipher that encodes the initials of the covert Theme and the secret friend’s name covertly commemorated by Variation XIII.
+In May 2017, I first determined that the structure of the Enigma Variations is a cipher that encodes the initials of the covert Theme and the secret friend’s name covertly commemorated by Variation XIII.
 The realization that the architecture of the Enigma Variations enciphers answers to its central riddles raises the prospect that the Enigma Theme’s structure could also be a cryptogram waiting to be decoded.

 The Enigma Theme is divided into four sections laid out in an ABA’C format over nineteen measures.
 Section A is six measures in the key of G minor.
 This opening section is demarcated from the next by a double barline at the terminus of measure 6.
 Section B is four bars in the contrasting parallel key of G major.
 Section A Prime returns to G minor and is seven measures.
 In measure 17 it concludes with a Picardi cadence in G major followed by a final barline.
 Section C continues in G major for one bar before modulating back to G minor in measure 19 which is separated from Variation I by a double barline.
-In all, there are thirteen measures in G minor, and six in G major.
+In all, there are thirteen measures in G minor and six in G major.
 These figures are remarkable because the numbers six and thirteen hold special significance in the Enigma Variations.
+For instance, the opus number is 36.

 Scholars and laypersons proffer conflicting opinions about the Enigma Theme’s length.
 Patrick Turner adopts the most restrictive view by confining it to Section A in the opening six measures.
 Mainstream scholars like Diana McVeigh are more generous in their assessment, identifying it with the Ternary structure in Sections ABA’ while overlooking Section C. Both of these views are misguided because they conflict with Elgar’s published position regarding the Enigma Theme’s actual length.